 Must do: The iconic Golden Gate bridge is nearly 3 km (2 mi) of picturesque cycling pleasure.
 Some US tours like Highlights of California end in San Francisco which leaves you free to ride like the wind.
 Just mind the hills!

 You won’t want to speed through the architecture and food on offer in Barcelona, but with 200km (124 mi) of bike paths in and around the city, getting from point to point is as easy as renting a cycle and heading towards your next destination.

 Must do: Barcelona is a great starting point for cyclists, but just to the north are some of the country’s most striking vistas, all easily accessible on two wheels.

 Driving anything in the U.K. can pose initial challenges for those used to driving on the right side of the road, but London’s vast network of cycling paths and rental bikes make it well worth the attempt.
 Transport for London has developed a series of “leisure routes” that combine the best of the city’s sightseeing and exercise, and are fine-tuned to deliver London 101 on two wheels to tourists and out-of-town visitors.

-Must do: A leisurely cycle along London’s iconic South Bank — around sunset, if you can time it — offers an unparalleled view of the historic Thames.
+Must do: A pleasure cycle along London’s iconic South Bank — around sunset, if you can time it — offers an unparalleled view of the historic Thames.
 Find out how we can get you there.

-The Quebecois city is mightily hilly, so riding around it at length may be best suited to experienced cyclists.
+The Quebecois city is mighty hilly, so riding around it at length may be best suited to experienced cyclists.
 However, Old Montreal — about as European-feeling as it gets in North America — is flat (and cobblestoned, to boot), and plentiful cycle rentals and guided bike tours means that there’s a bike tour around the city for any taste (and experience level).

-Must do: A ride along the Lachine Canal towards the Old Port will have you second guessing whether you’re in La Belle Provence or La belle Paris.
+Must do: A ride along the Lachine Canal towards the Old Port will have you second guessing whether you’re in La Belle Province or La belle Paris.
 Check out our tours of Canada here.